Simple Casino Strategies That Can Reduce the House Edge

 1. Mind Your Betting Budget

-Managing your betting budget, or bankroll, is the cornerstone of smart gambling.
+Bet no more than 3% of your session bankroll per wager – for a $5 minimum table, that means bringing at least $170.
 If you’re not willing to adhere to a bankroll management plan, playing at real money online casinos might not be for you.

 Not managing your money well is a win for the house.
 Hence, it’s essential to have a bankroll strategy.
 For example, in sports betting, it’s advisable to bet only 1% to 3% of your bankroll per wager.